Arkansas Medical Marijuana Commission

 Signing up with Quick Med Cards takes only a couple of minutes.

-Following that, you may sign in with your Google account or register manually with your email address and a password of your choosing.
+Following that, you may sign in with your Google account or register manually with your email address and password.

 And you’re done!
 You can now book an appointment with a licensed marijuana doctor in Arkansas.
-Here, you can see our doctors’ availability hours and can book a time slot that is most convenient for you.
+Here, you can see our doctors’ availability hours and book the most convenient time slot for you.

 As for the appointment itself, you and your doctor will have a conversation about why medical marijuana may be beneficial for your treatment, and they will make a decision based on your specific medical condition.
-Appointments usually take between 10 to 15 minutes and are all done via the Doxy telemedicine platform.
+Appointments usually take between 10 to 15 minutes.

 How to Qualify for the Arkansas Medical Marijuana Program

-The following medical conditions are the Arkansas medical marijuana qualifying conditions:
+The following illnesses are the Arkansas medical marijuana qualifying conditions:

 - Hepatitis C